Pakelz/belajar-git/README.md

 # hello-world
 Hello World repository for git tutorial
-This is an example repository for the git tutorial on w3schools
+This is an example repository for the git tutorial on https://www.w3schools.com

 This repository is built step by step in the tutorial.

+It now includes step on GitHub